Lonicera japonica

 Family: Caprifoliaceae

-Type of weed: Climber, scrambler or groundcover
+Type of weed: Vine or scrambler

 Flowering Months: January, February, March, September, October, November, December